T R U T O N

 with the proton becoming "active" again (regaining its coverlon (COV) mantle).

-On the "Temperature" of Chemical Elements
+On the "Temperature" of Stable Chemical Elements

 Depending on the number of protons that a stable NUC has, the emitted ergon can be absorbed in full, partially or not all by the NUC.
 And that is because, in their influx phases, the protons of a NUC can --depending of their number-- absorb entirely, partially, or not at all, the released ergon of a saturated proton that has reached its outburst moment.
 In fact, the NUC containing only one single proton is the only NUC that cannot absorb or retain any portion of an emitted ergon.